Tart Cherry, Nettle and Turmeric blend is commonly used for joint pain and inflammation, rheumatism, gout and sports injuries.

 - Ginger Rhizome/Root - Ginger may help support inflammatory, pain and circulatory response - all of which are pertinent to joint health.

-Our in store pharmacist, Shabir Daya, has written an article about Tart Cherry, Nettle and Tumeric:
+Our in store pharmacist, Shabir Daya, has written two articles about Tart Cherry, Nettle and Tumeric: